ArleneAndrews/codeTestsFromApplications/README.md

 Fourth, masking strings, such as a credit card or email address Fifth, was a fun one - finding triangular numbers
 And last, a Roman numeral conversion.
+Another function - make sure a batch of braces are valid (all sets are closed) In progress - a palidrome checker.

 All of these need tests added - the system ran tests, so I didn't have access to many of them.